Paroca72/sc-player/README.md

 ![image](https://github.com/Paroca72/sc-player/blob/master/raw/1.jpg)
 ![image](https://github.com/Paroca72/sc-player/blob/master/raw/2.jpg)

-This class inherit from the android View class.<br/ >
+This class inherit from the android View class.<br />
 So for example if you would change the background is enough to use the `android:background` property.
 For customize the component please read guide below.